Linux CLI: The Commands I Use Every Day

 | Ctrl + L | Clear the screen.
 Same as typing clear but faster. |

-Ctrl + R is the one I'd miss the most if I had to give them up.
-I probably use it 40-50 times a day.
-Long docker commands, ssh commands with IP addresses I can't remember, complex find invocations I typed once three weeks ago โ instead of retyping them, I hit Ctrl + R and type the first few characters.
+Ctrl + R would be the last one I'd give up, from what I've seen.
+Probably use it 40-50 times a day.
+Long docker commands, ssh addresses I can't remember, complex find invocations from three weeks ago โ instead of retyping, Ctrl + R and type the first few characters.

-The word-jumping shortcuts (Alt + B and Alt + F) are the next most useful.
-When you've typed out a long command and need to change something in the middle, jumping word by word is way faster than holding the arrow key.
+Word-jumping shortcuts (Alt + B, Alt + F) are the next most valuable.
+Long command, need to change something in the middle โ jumping word by word beats holding the arrow key.

-One thing that frustrated me early on โ these shortcuts might not work in every terminal emulator. macOS Terminal requires enabling "Use Option as Meta Key" for the Alt shortcuts to work. iTerm2 has a similar setting.
-I don't remember the specifics for Windows Terminal but I know it needed some configuration too.
+These shortcuts might not work in every terminal emulator. macOS Terminal requires "Use Option as Meta Key" for the Alt shortcuts. iTerm2 has a similar setting.
+Windows Terminal needed some configuration too โ don't remember the specifics.

 When Something Is Wrong on a Server

-There's a pattern to how I diagnose problems on a server.
-It usually goes: what's using resources โ what's listening on ports โ what does the log say.
-Here are the commands for each.
+A pattern to how I diagnose problems.
+Usually goes: what's using resources โ what's listening on ports โ what does the log say.

 ps aux --sort=-%mem | head -15

-This sorts all processes by memory usage (descending) and shows the top 15.
-Replace -%mem with -%cpu if CPU is the concern.
-I've caught runaway Node.js processes and memory-leaking Python scripts this way.
-The percentage columns aren't always accurate on containers, though โ they show percentages relative to the host, not the container limits.
-Something to watch out for.
+Sorts all processes by memory usage descending, shows top 15.
+Replace -%mem with -%cpu for CPU.
+Caught runaway Node.js processes and leaking Python scripts this way.
+Percentage columns aren't always accurate on containers โ they show percentages relative to the host, not container limits.
+Watch out for that.

 ss -tulnp | grep 3000

 ss is the modern replacement for netstat.
 Shows which process is bound to port 3000.
-I use this constantly when I get "address already in use" errors โ usually it's a zombie process from a crashed dev server.
+Used constantly for "address already in use" errors โ usually a zombie process from a crashed dev server. lsof -i :3000 gives similar info in a different format.
+Switch between them depending on what's installed on the machine.

 Watching a command update in real time: